My name is Alexander Cheves. My nickname is Beastly. I write about sex.

 Big hugs back to Qatar.
 Forgive my bluntness, but you and your boyfriend are not in an “amazing place.”
 You’re having to lie about something you love, to someone you love.

-Not all parts of a relationship need full-disclosure.
-We can never know everything about our partners, nor should we.
-Everyone is entitled to privacy, even and especially from those they love.
-But this side of yourself must be known and discussed between you and whoever you choose to date, because it directly affects their mental, emotional, and sexual well-being.
+Not all parts of a relationship need full disclosure.
+We can never know everything about our partners, nor should we try to.
+Everyone is entitled to privacy, even and especially with those they love.
+But this side of yourself must be known and discussed between you and whoever you choose to date because it directly affects their mental, emotional, and sexual well-being.
 By keeping this from him, you’re harming him — he just doesn’t know it.

 You are like me: you can’t do monogamy.
 That’s fine.
 The best relationship for you is probably an open or mostly-open one, a non-monogamous relationship in which you can regularly enjoy anonymous sex with your partner’s awareness and consent.
 Such a relationship is very possible — I’ve been in one for three years — but you probably won’t get that relationship with this guy.
 And here’s the unfortunate truth: he might have been comfortable with this kind of setup if you had told the truth in the beginning or confessed the first time one of these anonymous hookups happened.

 But you didn’t do that.
 Even though things are good now, this relationship will likely end because of that.
-One mistake followed by a confession can be forgiven — in fact, it can open up necessary dialogue about sexual boundaries and improve a relationship in the long run.
+One mistake followed by a confession can be forgiven — in fact, it can open up a necessary dialogue about sexual boundaries and improve a relationship in the long run.
 But a mistake done over and over is not a mistake — it is calculated, intentional deceit.
 I believe this lie — along with the behavior it hides — was not intended to harm him.
 In fact, I imagine that, in your mind, it has nothing to do with him.
 I felt the same way about my past cheating: I was never trying to hurt the men I was with.
-But I couldn’t say no to fun.
-You can’t either.
+None of the cheating was meant to hurt them.
+But it did.

 This relationship needs to end so you both can progress to the relationships you both need.
-He needs someone to lick the wounds this relationship will almost certainly inflict on him, and you need someone you can be honest with — someone who takes you as you are.
+He needs someone to lick the wounds this relationship will almost certainly inflict, and you need someone you can be honest with — someone who takes you as you are.

 I’m not trying to advertise my current relationship as an ideal, though it certainly feels ideal sometimes.
-Brent and I have fights and disagreements, but one thing we don’t struggle with is honesty, because the parameters of our relationship eliminate the idea of cheating.
+Brent and I have fights and disagreements, but one thing we don’t struggle with is honesty.
+The open parameters of our relationship eliminate the idea of cheating.
 I really couldn’t cheat on him if I tried.
 He is free to play with anyone at any time and so am I. As a result, I have never felt closer to someone or more understood by someone I love.

 You need a relationship like this, and I think this is the only kind of relationship in which chronic cheaters like us can be happy.
 I cheated on everyone I dated before Brent.
 If he and I were not open, I would have already cheated on him, and I would have probably lied about it.
 If I wasn’t in the kind of relationship I’m in now, I’d feel just as miserable and guilty as you do.

 To have an open or non-monogamous relationship, you must first accept that monogamy is simply an unrealistic goal, at least for you.
 Then you need to confess to your partner — he deserves that.
-He’ll probably leave you, and he should.
+He’ll probably leave you, and he probably should.
 When it’s all over, you will suffer, feel guilty, blame yourself, then move on with a new sense of self-understanding, one forged by the feeling of having hurt someone who did not deserve it.
 Allow this relationship to be a lesson.
-When you are ready to date again, present sexual exclusivity as a hardline dealbreaker, something you will not do for any person.
-You are non-monogamous.
-You will meet hot guys who you will need to refuse because they want exclusivity.
-Eventually a guy will come along who is like you, and the wait will be worth it.
-Instead of promising yourself to one person indefinitely, you will discuss limits, boundaries, comfort levels, and freedoms — things non-monogamous people discuss when they date.
+When you are ready to date again, present sexual exclusivity as a hardline dealbreaker, something you will not do for any person, no matter what.
+You are simply — and immovably — non-monogamous.
+You will meet hot guys who you will have to refuse because they want exclusivity.
+Eventually, a guy will come along who is like you, and the wait will be worth it.
+Instead of promising yourself to one person indefinitely, you will discuss with him the limits, boundaries, comfort levels, and freedoms of an open relationship — the same things all non-monogamous people discuss when they date.

-You’re a cheater who needs to find permission, not forgiveness — you’re past that.
+You’re a cheater who needs to find permission, not forgiveness (you are, frankly, past forgiveness at this point).
 I will never surrender the freedom to have sex with strangers, and I’m dating someone who wants the same freedom, and we give each other permission to be what we are.
-Commit to your nature before you commit to anyone else and find someone who values you because of it, not in spite of it.
+Commit to your nature before you commit to anyone else and find someone who values you because of how you are, not in spite of it.
 That’s a better love story waiting to happen.